-An even number of measurements is the most appropriate to compute shape parameters if we consider that it may have the same number of measurements on both sides of the distribution for appropriate comparison.
-For instance, consider a distribution having an even number of measurements where the mean value can be computed as $\sum^{\rm Int(N'/2)}_{i=0}y^{'}_{i}/N' + \sum^{N}_{\rm i=Int(N'/2) + 1}y^{'}_{i}/N'$.
-Where the first and second term are the weights of left and right side of the distributions having the same number of elements.
+The most appropriate to compute shape parameters is with even number of measurements if we consider that the same number of measurements should appear on both sides of the distribution for appropriate comparison.
+For instance, consider a distribution with an even number of measurements, where the mean value can be computed as $\sum^{\rm Int(N'/2)}_{i=0}y^{'}_{i}/N' + \sum^{N}_{\rm i=Int(N'/2) + 1}y^{'}_{i}/N'$ and the first and second term are the weights of the left and right sides of the distributions with the same number of elements.
 On the other hand, for odd numbers of measurements, the weight for both sides of the distribution are not equivalent.
 The single measurement that can be withdrawn to correct such variation is $y{'}_{\rm Int(N/2)+1}$ since if we withdraw any of the other $y{'}_{i}$ measurements we would increase the difference.
-The kernel given by Eq.~\ref{eq_defvec} provides samples having even numbers of measurements and so the same weight for both sides.
-The parameters proposed using Eq.~\ref{eq_defvec} are named as 'even parameters'.
-Moreover, the even number of measurements allows us to compare single pairs of measurements among $Y^{-}$ and $Y^{+}$ and so to estimate dispersion and shape values without taking account of the average.
+The kernel given by Eq.~\ref{eq_defvec} provides samples with even numbers of measurements and hence the same weight for both sides.
+The parameters proposed with Eq.~\ref{eq_defvec} are called `even parameters'.
+Moreover, the even number of measurements allows us to compare single pairs of measurements among $Y^{-}$ and $Y^{+}$ and therefore to estimate dispersion and shape values without the average into account.
 The new statistical parameters to compute averages (see Sect.~\ref{sec_Central_Tendencies}), dispersions (see Sect.~\ref{sec_Dispersion_Parameters}), and shapes (see Sect.~\ref{sec_Shape_Parameters}) are described below.